Donekulda/CK3-AI-IDE-Docs/Docs/Events_and_Effects.md

 ## Effects

 Effects are actions that can be performed in events, decisions, and other game mechanics.
-They are the "verbs" of CK3 modding.
+They are the "verbs"/functions of CK3 modding.

 Common effects include: